 A runner is the channel in the mold that conveys the plastic from the barrel of the injection molding machine to the part.

-What are ejector Pins in injection mould?
+What are ejector Pins?

 What are the common design rules in Plastic design?